Daffy-Dinosaurs/Heartbeat/README.md

 # Heartbeat

-Heartbeat is a tool to enhance the awareness of issues that effect us as a society.
+Heartbeat is a tool to enhance the awareness of issues that affect us as a society.
+Heartbeat uses data visualization to convert the complexity of large datasets into an alluring visual experience that anyone can connect with and enjoy.

 ## Team